hieudoanm/atomic-ui/README.md

 ## Introduction

 `atomic/ui` is a free collection of Tailwind CSS components designed with atomic design principles in mind.
-It offers a flexible set of building blocks to help you quickly build modern, responsive UIs for your next project.
+It offers a flexible set of 44 free, customizable components with built-in dark mode support to help you quickly build modern, responsive UI.

 Browse the website for the components you need, copy the code and paste it into your project.
 All components have support for dark mode.